 Katie Herzog is a staff writer at Grist.
 Her work has been featured in The Guardian, Mother Jones, Salon, Buzzfeed, and more.
 She lives in Seattle and is currently at work on a book of essays.

 Matt Owens holds an MFA from Iowa’s Nonfiction Writing Program and currently teaches in the Creative Writing Department at UNC Chapel Hill.
 His memoir, Same Kind of Stranger, is near completion, and his fiction and nonfiction have appeared in Oxford American, Guernica, Crazyhorse, The Pinch, Redivider, and Hobart, among others.

 Tamiko Ambrose Murray holds an MSW and is co-founder of Asheville Writers in the Schools and Community.
 She is a community-based researcher and freelance writer, and has taught classes in UNC Asheville’s English Department.

-Hannah Epperson works as a news writer in UNC Asheville's Communication and Marketing Department, and is studying creative writing in UNC Asheville's Master of Liberal Arts and Sciences program.
+Hannah Epperson works as a news writer in UNC Asheville’s Communication and Marketing Department, and studied creative writing in UNC Asheville’s Master of Liberal Arts and Sciences program.

 Matt Sandbank lives in Austin, TX, where he runs his own shadow puppetry business, called “Matt Sandbank’s Shadow Factory.”
 Each of his performances is designed to teach elementary school audiences different skills and concepts from the Language Arts Curriculum, and he also facilitates poetry-writing workshops, using shadow puppetry to more fully engage his students.